-FSE 250 Funeral Service Projects 3 SHC
+FSE 250 Funeral Service Projects 2 SHC

 This course provides an overview of funeral service practices and procedures.
 Upon completion, students will be prepared to meet all state and national licensure requirements.
-(3/0)
+Completion of the National Board Exam is a major course requirement.
+Prerequisite: This course is to be taken during the last semester before graduation.
+(2/0)